codatio/codat-docs/docs/expenses/config-and-categorize.md

 ### Customer

-- Choose which customer (<code>customer.id</code>) any income-related activities, such as cashback, should be associated with.
+Choose the customer (`customer.id ) that any income-related activities, such as cashback, should be associated with.
+You can create a new supplier or retrieve a list of existing suppliers from your customer's accounting software.

-  - <a href="/accounting-api#/operations/get-customers">GET</a> A list of available customers, you can add additional query parameters e.g. <code>query=metadata.isDeleted=false&&customerName=name</code>
+* To create a new customer, use the [Create customer](/sync-for-expenses-api#/operations/create-customer) endpoint.

-  - You can <a href="/accounting-api#/operations/post-customers">POST</a> to the accounting API to create a new customer.
+* Use the [List customers](/sync-for-expenses-api#/operations/list-customers) endpoint to fetch a list of your SMB's existing customers from their accounting software and display these to them.

-You can then [post](sync-for-expenses-api#/operations/set-company-configuration) the updated configuration to Codat to store their saved preferences.
+  You can also use [query parameters](/using-the-api/querying) to narrow down the list of results.
+For example, `query=metadata.isDeleted=false&&customerName=name` returns existing customers that match the specified name.

 ### Supplier and customer handling